amrutha-bhargavi/TODO-List/README.md

 # TODO-List
-A web interface for a TODO list
+A web interface for a TODO list - (ReactJS basics)